-The Measure B Bonds are issued pursuant to the Constitution and laws of the State of California (the State), including the provisions of Chapters 1 and 1.5 of Part 10 of the California Education Code, and other applicable provisions of law.
-The Bonds are authorized to be issued pursuant to a request of the District made by a resolution adopted by the Board of Education of the District on November 7, 2006.
+The general obligation bonds associated with Measure J1 were issued pursuant to the Constitution and laws of the State of California (the State), including the provisions of Chapters 1 and 1.5 of Part 10 of the California Education Code, and other applicable provisions of law.
+The bonds are authorized to be issued by a resolution adopted by the Board of Supervisors of the County on March 14, 2017 (the Resolution), pursuant to a request of the District made by a resolution adopted by the Board of Education of the District on June 21, 2016.

-The District received authorization at an election held on November 7, 2006, to issue bonds of the District in an aggregate principal amount not to exceed \$109,000,000 to finance specific construction and renovation projects approved by eligible voters within the District.
-The proposition required approval by at least 55 percent of the votes cast by eligible voters within the District (the 2006 Authorization).
-The Bonds represent the first, second, third and fourth series of the authorized bonds to be issued under the 2006 Authorization.
+The District received authorization from an election held on November 8, 2016, to issue bonds of the District in an aggregate principal amount not to exceed \$104,000,000 to finance school facilities projects as specified in the measure approved by eligible voters within the District.
+The proposition required approval by at least 55 percent of the votes cast by eligible voters within the District (the 2016 Authorization).
+The bonds represent the first series of the authorized bonds to be issued under the 2016 Authorization.